JWCook/inat-backlog-viewer/README.md

-# vue-photo-gallery
+# inat-backlog-viewer
-A simple photo gallery app for the purpose of learning Vue, Vuetify, and Nuxt
+A photo gallery app used to view output from [inat-backlog-slogger](https://github.com/JWCook/inat-backlog-slogger).
+Built with Vue, Vuetify, and Nuxt.

 ## Setup